larowlan/time-travel-with-git/slides.md

 Note:
 - getting better, still a bit to go
-- we can now test the validation *without* a form submission
+- KEY: we can now test the validation *without* a form submission

 --